Teleshuttle Corporation Developing New Media Technologies

 Newpapers, Magazines, other editorial

-These are mainly text-oriented publishers, with ancillary images and video.
-Most are currently free (typically ad-supported), but seeking to move to paid models.
-Some charge now.
+These are text-centered publishers, with ancillary images and video.
+Most are currently free (typically ad-supported), but many have moved to paid freemium models ("soft paywalls").
 Some avoid posting content online for fear of losing print revenue.

 Examples: